dochy-ksti/dochy/readme.md

  Diff1(10 MB)
    ...
 ```
-To load Dochy Diff, we must load files hierarchically from top to bottom, and apply diffs repeatedly.
+To load Dochy's diffs, we must load files hierarchically from top to bottom, and apply diffs repeatedly.

 We used the default setting of Dochy, and it takes 13 files to load one data at most.